alexandre-touret/alexandre-touret.github.io/content/posts/pack-ship-java-deployment-distributed-tracing-elasticapm.en.md

 ## Conclusion

-We have seen how to pack and deploy Distributed Tracing java agents and Java Applications deployed on top of Docker images.
+We have seen how to pack and deploy Distributed Tracing java agents and Java Applications built on top of Docker images.
-Obviously, my technical choice of using an InitContainer can be challenged regarding the technical context and how you are confortable with your delivery practices.
+Obviously, my technical choice of using an InitContainer can be challenged regarding your technical context and how you are confortable with your delivery practices.
 You probably noticed I use an emptyDir to deploy the Java agent.
 _Normally_ it will not be a big deal, but I advise you to check this usage with your Kubernetes SRE/Ops/Administrator first.